Council of Governors members

 Associate Member for Young People

-Olivia is 16 years old and a student at a local school.
+Olivia is a student at a local school.
 She is passionate about debating, as well issues impacting young people.

 Olivia was keen to become involved with Kingston Hospital because she wanted to give back to her local community, and hopes that as a young person, she can bring a different perspective to the Board of Governors.

 Olivia has volunteered with the youth Healthwatch group ‘Youth Out Loud!’ and is also a member of Kingston and Richmond Youth Council.
 She uses her experience from these roles to analyse different issues regarding healthcare in Kingston and how they may impact young people.